 Besides other work benefits, your employees highly value their own professional growth and career opportunities and even prioritize such things over income and job security.
 Data shows that 95% of millennials believe learning is key to their career success, and are willing to spend their money and time for this purpose.
 If your company is not doing enough to support them in fulfilling their goals, they are going to start looking for an employer who does.
 Here is how to determine whether you’re on the right track:

 - Managers talk to your employees about their long-term professional goals and provide them with support to achieve them.

-- Your company would rather give a chance for a bigger role to a capable but less-experienced employee in your team, who craves for this position than hire someone with more experience.
+- Your company would rather give a chance for a bigger role to a capable but less-experienced employee in your team, who craves this position than hiring someone with more experience.